olcf/hands-on-with-summit/challenges/Python_Conda_Basics/README.md

 * Adding known environment locations:

-    For a conda environment to callable by a "name", it must be installed in one of the `envs_dirs` directories.
+    For a conda environment to be callable by a "name", it must be installed in one of the `envs_dirs` directories.
     The list of known directories can be seen by executing:
     ```
     $ conda config --show envs_dirs